-The Company is optimistic that it will soon see the benefits of its recent acquisition of the Production Enhancement Contract ("PEC") for the North Urtabulak Oil Field in Uzbekistan in terms of a positive cash flow.
-Under the terms of the PEC, the Company has no expenditure commitments to be fulfilled during the 2009 financial year with respect to the PEC.
-However, the Company currently intends to expend funds totalling approximately \$500,000 with respect to operations to be carried out in Uzbekistan during 2009, which will primarily involve workovers on existing wells to boost the output and increase sales revenue.
+The Company is optimistic that it will soon see increased benefits of its acquisition of the Production Enhancement Contract ("PEC") for the North Urtabulak Oil Field in Uzbekistan in terms of a positive cash flow.
+Under the terms of the PEC, the Company has no expenditure commitments to be fulfilled during the remainder of the 2009 financial year.
+The Company is currently taking steps that it anticipates will result in better prices being obtained for the PEC output which will result in increased cash flows.